BmoxX/VeriTAG/README.md

 # VeriTAG
-A Simple Watermarking and Ownership verification Project for Software Engineering Course with Simple UI using C#.NET
+A Simple Watermarking and Ownership verification Project connected with SQLLite database for <br>
+Software Engineering Course with Simple UI using C#.NET
 <br>
 Algorithm Used: LSB algorithm (Least Significant Bit) for PNG,BMP,etc.. images
 <br>